holgerimbery/ACSforMCS/README.md

 4. Transforming the agent's responses into spoken audio using SSML (Speech Synthesis Markup Language)
 5. Delivering the synthesized speech back to the caller

-This solution provides an alternative communication channel for Copilot Studio agents, enabling organizations to extend their conversational AI capabilities to traditional phone systems while leveraging the natural language understanding and dialog management features of Microsoft Copilot Studio.
+This solution provides an alternative communication channel for Copilot Studio agents. enabling organizations to extend their conversational AI capabilities to traditional phone systems while leveraging the natural language understanding and dialog management features of Microsoft Copilot Studio.

 ![](./assets/screen0.jpg)

+## Documentation of the Code
+[Documentation](./code_documentation.md) for those who are interested in.

 ## Discaimer
 For an enterprise-grade implementation, we suggest using Dynamics 365 Customer Service or Dynamics 365 Contact Center (while working with a non-Microsoft CRM solution).